Kistler-Group/sdbus-cpp/README.md

 Licensing
 ---------

-The library is distributed under LGPLv2.1 license.
+The library is distributed under LGPLv2.1 license, with a specific exception for macro/template/inline code in library header files.

 References/documentation
 ------------------------